mdlsvensson/WCSharp/README.md

 11. Move the included `Blizzard.j` and `common.j` files to `C:\Users\[Username]\My Documents\Warcraft III\JassHelper`.
 ## WCSharp.API

-**WCSharp** features a [dedicated API](https://github.com/Orden4/WCSharp/wiki/WCSharp.Api).
-Serving as a replacement for War3Api, it provides an intuitive way of interacting with Warcraft III handles.
+**WCSharp** features a [dedicated API](https://github.com/Orden4/WCSharp/wiki/WCSharp.Api), serving as a replacement for War3Api.
+It provides an intuitive way of interacting with Warcraft III handles.

 ```cs
 // War3Api